-The Chair of The Management Committee can consider whether a face to face meeting is the most appropriate way of doing this.
+The Chair of the Management Committee can consider whether a face to face meeting is the most appropriate way of doing this.

-The Chair of the Management Committee (or another suitably skilled impartial member of the committee) will conduct an investigation and at the conclusion, will provide a formal written response about the outcome within 15 school days of the date of receipt of the complaint.
+The Chair of the Management Committee (or another suitably skilled impartial member) will conduct an investigation and at the conclusion, will provide a formal written response about the outcome within 10 school days of the date of receipt of the complaint.